KedarKandel/E-Shop/README.md

 - cd Frontend: `npm install` to install dependencies for frontend.
+- Run npm start to start the frontend server.

 Navigate to http://localhost:3000 to view the application in your browser.